c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 prompt
 pass

-Transfer only the encrypted files with:
+Transfer all files (except the original, unencrypted .fast.qz) files with: mput *.gpg mput *.md5

-mput *.fastq.gz.gpg
+(mput *.gpg *.md5)?

+With ncftp:
+#!/bin/bash
+#SBATCH --time=23:59:59
+#SBATCH --account=ctb-bourqueg-ac
+#SBATCH --mem=2G
+/home/davidbr/ncftp/ncftp-3.2.6/bin/ncftp -u ega-box-209 -p tFM3Lf3E ftp.ega.ebi.ac.uk
+type binary
+lcd /lustre04/scratch/davidbr/EMC_Barreiro/renamed/ATACseq
+cd EMC_Barreiro/ATACseq
+put MS049301.ATACSeq.81.1.pair1.fastq.gz.gpg.md5

 ### Future work:
 * Register/Send the File objects prior to working on the JSONs?

-## 3)  Retrieve md5sums and encrypted md5sums.
+## 4) Retrieve md5sums and encrypted md5sums.
 Use the EgaCryptor logs to update the spreadsheets with md5sums and encrypted_md5sums.
 This involves straightforward text manipulation in an editor (to get one line per file).
 Turn the EgaCryptor log into a .tsv with following columns: Filename, md5sum, encrypted_md5sum.
 Then some importing, sorting and copy paste in spreadsheets solves the rest.

-## 4) Ingest metadata into mEGAdata DB
+## 5) Ingest metadata into mEGAdata DB
 ### Tools for metadata ingestion
 * scripts/spreadsheet_importation/importEMCSpreadsheet.py - Ingests .ods into mEGAdata DB.
 * scripts/spreadsheet_importation/import_experiment_metadata.py - Ingests experiment_metadata into mEGAdata DB.

-## 5) Prepare and send the JSONs
+## 6) Prepare and send the JSONs

 ### JSON preparation
 Some JSONs (such as Sample and Experiment) can be prepared manually from the source spreadsheets with minimal effort since their numbers are small.